if22b099/Arc42_SWARC/arc42/arc42_Gruppe-8.md

     - *Scenario:* A user retrieves a collection of images associated with their account.
     - *Expected Outcome:* The query executes quickly, providing the user with their image collection in less than one second.

-### Cloud Hosting
+### Monolithic Architecture

 11. **Scalability Scenario:**
     - *Scenario:* Concurrent users increase by 100% during a promotional event.
-    - *Expected Outcome:* Cloud infrastructure dynamically scales to accommodate the increased user load.
+    - *Expected Outcome:* The monolithic architecture may face challenges in dynamically scaling to accommodate the increased user load during peak times.

 12. **Data Redundancy Scenario:**
     - *Scenario:* A server hosting user data fails, triggering automatic data recovery.